 'High tension' receptacle fitting made of two-piece stainless steel housing finish for single receptacle(s).
 Bottom plate with two knockouts for centered or offset installation.
 The extension piece shall be 12 mm x 102 mm as indicated in the Contract Documents.

-Pedestal type 'low tension' fitting made of two-piece [stainless steel] [die cast aluminum] with [brushed aluminum] [satin aluminum] housing finish to accommodate [one] [two] amphenol jack connectors.

 EXECUTION